 Company Dissolution in Indonesia – A Guide to Dissolving Your Business in Indonesia

 There are many reasons why you may choose to close your business.
-Should you choose to do so, there are certain procedures to follow for company dissolution in Indonesia.
+Either way, there are certain procedures to follow for company dissolution in Indonesia.

 Why Choose to Dissolve Your Business?

 Dissolving a Limited Liability Company for Foreign Investment Company (PT PMA) does not always mean the business is in trouble.
 There could be many other factors that contribute to the decision.
 Among the common reasons for a company dissolution in Indonesia include the decision by shareholders to cease business, inability to generate sufficient profits, the dispute among company stakeholders, corporate restructuring of the group of companies, exit from the local market, etc.

 Based on the Company Law, company dissolution in Indonesia shall occur:

 - pursuant to a General Meeting of Shareholder (GMS) resolution;